PrestaShop/docs/src/content/1.7/modules/sample_modules/view-order-hooks-demo.md

 ## Introduction

-In this tutorial we are going to build module which extends Orders page
+In this tutorial we are going to build module which extends Order view page with:

+ - User Signature card below the Customer card.
+ - Package tracking card below the the card with 'Status', 'Documents',.. tabs.
+ -

 ## Prerequisites

 - To be familiar with basic module creation.

+#### Result

+After completing the steps above

+ {{< figure src="../img/view-order-hooks-demo/view-order-demo-result.png" title="Signature card " >}}